stevemer/myexample/README.md

 this is an example

-This is steve's code
+This is maxim's code

 it is the best

-much better than Maxim's
+much better than Steve's